MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testapplication.md

    > [!div class="mx-imgBorder"]
    > ![Notification](Media/testapplication16.png)

-3. When you are done finalizing the input data configuration, click **Publish** to upload your package to Test Base.
+3. When you're done finalizing the input data configuration, click **Publish** to upload your package to Test Base.
 The notification that follows displays when the package is successfully published and has entered the Verification process.

    > [!NOTE]
    > The package must be verified before it is accepted for future tests.
 The Verification can take up to 24 hours, as it includes running the package in an actual test environment.